I remember the first time I saw the American Express Centurion Card.

 The high annual fee is what puts this card in the exclusive category, but the card is otherwise comparable to many high-end cards at lower annual fees.

-- 50,000 bonus points after spending $4,000 in the first three months, worth $750 toward travel through Chase Ultimate Rewards
+- 50,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months

-- 3X points for travel and dining, 1X for other purchases
+- 3X points on travel and dining purchases and 1x everywhere else

 - Complimentary airport lounge access